amintum/BestGSI/README.md

 # ⚡ BestGSI — Key Features

-## ✨ Core Highlights & System Experience
+## ✨ Highlights & System Experience
 *   **Zero Bloatware:** We believe in user choice.
 BestGSI comes with a strictly minimal app drawer.
 There are no pre-installed browser trackers, unwanted system tools, or forced services.
 You get a clean slate to download and install exactly what *you* want.
-*   **Custom Default Wallpaper:** Unlike the upstream RestlessOS which boots to a pitch-black background, BestGSI-Core ships with a beautiful, pre-configured default wallpaper out of the box for a better first-boot experience.
+*   **Custom Default Wallpaper:** Unlike the upstream RestlessOS which boots to a pitch-black background, BestGSI- ships with a beautiful, pre-configured default wallpaper out of the box for a better first-boot experience.

 ## 🎛️ Quick Settings & Audio Controls